lucas-meyer-7/Speech-Recognition-Afrikaans-isiXhosa/README.md

    1. **Discussion:** Should I continue trying to train the 300M xls-r model and/or the tiny/small whisper model using Huggingface?
 OR, should I try to implement the same models without using HuggingFace (i.e. only PyTorch.audio ...).
 My opinion is that HuggingFace is convenient, however there is less control.
 I would like to give HuggingFace one last chance over the weekend, since there are some things I can still try.
 However, I think that if Monday comes and I still don't have anything, I would like to try implementing it using the audio package from PyTorch (they have built-in support for CTC and Wav2Vec2).
       - **Answer:** Try to fine-tune one model on HF if you can.
 Use ``fairseq`` for the rest.
    2. **Discussion:** Would like to discuss potential research questions that we can answer.
 Would appreciate if you could give input and raise any potential concerns.
       - **Answer:** Three tiers of goals: (1) Fine-tune XLS-R to Afrikaans and isiXhosa.
 (2) Compare pretraining from scratch + finetuning VS. finetuning a pretrained model.
-(3) Pretraining on isiXhosa, finetuning on Zulu. -->
+(3) Pretraining on isiXhosa, finetuning on Zulu.

-## 4. Progress Update & Questions

 ### Progress (15/09/2023)
    1. **Monday:** Finished presentation and prepared speech.
 Established three tiers of end-goals: